Structural transition and re-emergence of iron's total electron spin in (Mg,Fe)O at ultrahigh pressure: Introduction

 With the abundance of Fe in the Earth interior, B1 MgO in the Earth's lower mantle contains 10--20 mol\% of Fe.
 Likewise, in terrestrial super-Earths, MgO is expected to contain considerable amount of Fe.
 With the incorporation of Fe, physical properties of the host mineral can be drastically changed.
 For example, in B1 (Mg$_{1-x}$Fe$_{x}$)O, Fe undergoes a pressure-induced spin transition (also referred to as spin crossover) from the high-spin (HS, $S=2$) to the low-spin (LS, $S=0$) state at $\sim$45 GPa \cite{Hsu_2010_Rev, Lin_2013_Rev, Badro_2014_Rev}; the intermediate-spin (IS, $S=1$) state has never been observed in experiments and has been ruled out by first-principles calculations \cite{Hsu_2014_PRB}.
-The HS--LS transition of B1 (Mg$_{1-x}$Fe$_{x}$)O is accompanied by anomalous changes of the structural, electronic, optical, magnetic, elastic, thermodynamic, and transport properties of this mineral \cite{Badro03, Lin05, Tsuchiya06, Goncharov06, Lin07, Crowhurst08, Wu09, Wentzcovitch09, Marquardt09, Antonangeli11, Wu13, Holmstrom15, Ohta17, Hsieh18}; it has also been proposed to change the iron diffusion and iron partitioning \cite{Badro_2014_Rev}, to control the structure of the large low velocity provinces \cite{Huang15}, and to generate the anti-correlation between bulk sound and shear velocities in the Earth's lower mantle \cite{Wu14}.
-Despite extensive studies on B1 (Mg$_{1-x}$Fe$_{x}$)O, B2 MgO, and the end member FeO (crystallizing in the B1 structure at pressure $P\lesssim 25$ GPa, undergoing complicated structural transitions upon compression \cite{Ohta_2010, Ozawa_2011, Fischer_2011, Hamada_2016}, and stabilizing in the B2 structure at $P \gtrsim 250$ GPa \cite{Ozawa_2011_Science}), effects of Fe and spin transition on the properties of B2 MgO and the B1--B2 transition remain unclear, especially for low Fe concentration ($x \leq 0.25$) relevant to planetary interiors.
+The HS--LS transition of B1 (Mg$_{1-x}$Fe$_{x}$)O is accompanied by anomalous changes of the structural, electronic, optical, magnetic, elastic, thermodynamic, and transport properties of this mineral \cite{Badro03, Lin05, Tsuchiya06, Goncharov06, Lin07, Crowhurst08, Wu09, Wentzcovitch09, Marquardt09, Antonangeli11, Wu13, Holmstrom15, Ohta17, Hsieh18}; it has also been suggested to change the iron diffusion and iron partitioning \cite{Badro03, Badro_2014_Rev, Kobayashi05, Irifune10, Piet16}, to control the structure of the large low velocity provinces \cite{Huang15}, and to generate the anti-correlation between bulk sound and shear velocities in the Earth's lower mantle \cite{Wu14}.
+Recently, seismological expression of the spin transition of B1 (Mg$_{1-x}$Fe$_{x}$)O has also been reported \cite{Shephard21}.
+Despite extensive studies on B1 (Mg$_{1-x}$Fe$_{x}$)O, B2 MgO, and the end member FeO (crystallizing in the B1 structure at pressure $P\lesssim 25$ GPa, undergoing complicated structural transitions upon compression \cite{Ohta_2010, Ozawa_2011, Fischer_2011, Hamada_2016}, and stabilizing in the B2 structure at $P \gtrsim 250$ GPa \cite{Ozawa_2011_Science, Coppari_2021}), effects of Fe and spin transition on the properties of B2 MgO and the B1--B2 transition remain unclear, especially for low Fe concentration ($x \leq 0.25$) relevant to planetary interiors.